BioDataClubKit/BioDataClubKit.github.io/README.md

 ![BioData Club Logo](assets/img/Hex-BDP-small.png)

 1. What's included in the kit
-    a.
-Where everything is
+    + Where everything is
-    a.
-Website Template
+    + Website Template
-    b.
-Workshop Content
+    + Workshop Content
-    c.
-Community Building Guide/Lessons Learned
+    + Community Building Guide/Lessons Learned
 2. How to Use this Site
-    a.
-Starting out
+    + Starting out
-    b.
-Updating Events
+    + Updating Events
 3. Survey for Data Science Needs
-    a.
-How to implement
+    + How to implement
 4. CD2H